 After adding your sugar over a heated pan, carefully watch over and occasionally stir your sauce.
 When you overcook the sugar, it can burn and give you a bitter caramel sauce.

 What should caramel look like?

 You should cook the sugar down to a darker caramel color.
 When it starts to smoke a bit, you can add the warm water and stir.
 It should be a dark copper color.

 - 4 tbsp sugar

-- When the sugar becomes very dark brown and almost begins to smoke, remove it off the heat immediately and add the warm water to stop the cooking process.
+- When the sugar becomes very dark brown and begins to smoke, you know it's almost done.
+Keep stirring constantly, until it gets darker maybe 20-40 seconds.
+Then shut off the heat or remove off the heat immediately and add the warm water to stop the cooking process.
 Stir until the sugar dissolves.